huytu0702/graphtog/QWEN.md

 - `.cursor/plans/` - Implementation plan files

 ## Special Notes

-### PaddleOCR Integration:
-The project uses PaddleOCR for Vietnamese and English text and complex document layouts.
-The OCR agent is configured through the `OCR_AGENT` environment variable.

 ### LangGraph Agent:
 The system will feature a LangGraph agent that automatically classifies question types and selects the most appropriate processing strategy: